RobertUrsua/CS32_CPlusPlus_Projects/project4 - BruinNav/README.md

 # BruinNav

 BruinNav is a text-based turn-by-turn navigation system for Los Angeles.
 It presents the shortest paths between two registered landmarks by applying the A* algorithm.
-The GeoSpatial data for this project was retrieved from the openstreetmap.org.
+The GeoSpatial data for this project was retrieved from the openstreetmap.org by our professor.
 This project was the final programming assignment for my Data Structures and Algorithms course at UCLA (CS 32)

 ## Things I learned, concepts I applied, and challenges I overcame:
 * I learned how to properly manage, organize, and annotate large programs